-These sneaky fees can add anything from $5 to more than $50 to the advertised price.
+These fees often disguised as "booking fees", "service fees" or even "print your own ticket fees" are added to the advertised prices of goods and services.
+They can add anything from a few dollars to more than $50 to the product price.
 All up, consumers are paying millions.
 We estimate retailers could be earning $68 million each year from fees charged on top of the headline price.

 Our latest survey found more than two-thirds of consumers have been stung by these fees.
 For some, it’s a regular event.
 Of those who’d discovered extra charges added to their bill, 39% had forked out extra on at least 3 occasions in the past year.